 The Solution • Because the Brébeuf Hymnal was created by Catholic musicians and priests with years of experience working in real parishes, its editors took the position—which is correct—that not every Catholic has every hymn memorized.
 Notice how every single verse is conveniently written-out in the Brébeuf Hymnal accompaniment volumes and CHORAL SUPPLEMENT:

-Dr. Mahrt • Dr. William Mahrt famously noted that Catholics in the United States only know three hymns: Holy God, We Praise Thy Name (“Te Deum”); Immaculate Mary (Lourdes Hymn); and Hail, Holy Queen Enthroned Above (“Salve Regina”).
+Dr. Mahrt • The late Dr. William Mahrt famously noted that Catholics in the United States only know three hymns: Holy God, We Praise Thy Name (“Te Deum”); Immaculate Mary (Lourdes Hymn); and Hail, Holy Queen Enthroned Above (“Salve Regina”).
 But a healthy parish music program is one in which “new” excellent hymns are introduced from time to time.
 The wise organist will play the melody as a ‘prelude’ for several weeks before it’s introduced.
-In one of his public lectures, Dr. Mahrt complained about the OPENING HYMNS sung at major Anglican cathedrals, because they often assigned a text from one book and a melody from another book.
+In one of his public lectures, Dr. Mahrt complained about the OPENING HYMNS sung at major Anglican cathedrals, because they often paired a text from one book with a melody from another.
 Dr. Mahrt complained: “I’m usually so busy trying to (somehow) hold both books that I miss the entire procession…” Some people might say: “Well, if Dr. Mahrt were a better musician he’d have no difficulty with the English method of hymn notation.”
 But such an assertion is false—as I’ve explained above.

 1 If anyone wants to prove me wrong, please let me know!
 I will call you on Zoom and provide a hymn you’ve never seen before.
 If you can successfully sight-read the alto, tenor, or bass part I’ll gladly give you a million dollars!